barrasme/gMapper/README.md

 $('div#anotherMap').gMapper();

-And now both elements will be gMapper.
+And now both elements will be replaced with a map.